Read time: 15 minutes | Key insight: What they’re looking for reveals their core fear

 Red Flags

-- Rushing them to make decisions
+- Rushing decisions ("Just pick something!")

-- Dismissing their opinions as unimportant
+- Dismissing their preferences as non-existent

-If you found this helpful, explore our deeper guides on navigating early relationship stages or what each type truly desires in relationships.
+Explore our deeper guides on navigating early relationship stages or what each type truly desires in relationships.